$287,159Average Value$239Average Price per Sq Ft7Homes For Sale

 1/2

 East Springfield’s large land area and network of highways and interstates make it a car-heavy community with limited walkability.
-Route 20 and Interstate 291 lead to downtown and Mercy Medical Center.
-“Most people work in downtown Springfield,” says Executive Real Estate agent Michael Lima, who sells homes across Springfield.
+U.S. Route 20 and Interstate 291 intersect in the neighborhood, and the latter leads to downtown Springfield, 5 miles away.
+“Most people work in downtown Springfield,” says Executive Real Estate Realtor Michael Lima, who sells homes across Springfield.
 “If you hop on the interstate, you can get there quickly, and traffic is never bad.”
-From East Springfield, motorists can take I-291 for about 2 miles and merge onto Interstate 90, better known as the Massachusetts Turnpike.
-The interstate leads 45 miles east to Worcester and 85 miles to Boston.
+Mercy Medical Center is just outside of downtown.
+Airlines fly to more than 40 destinations from Bradley International Airport, about 20 miles away in Connecticut.

 East Springfield Neighborhood Council keeps community clean

-The East Springfield Neighborhood Council organizes initiatives like Beautify East Springfield Together.
+The East Springfield Neighborhood Council organizes initiatives such as Beautify East Springfield Together.
 These events gather volunteers to plant trees, touch up landscaping and clean up the neighborhood.
-Meanwhile, the East Springfield Branch library hosts local clubs for knitters and ukulele strummers and puts on family-friendly activities, such as cooking classes, throughout the week.
+Meanwhile, the East Springfield Branch of the Springfield City Library hosts local clubs for knitters and ukulele strummers and puts on family-friendly activities, such as cooking classes, throughout the week.

-It’s a 3-mile drive to downtown, where the Springfield Museums complex houses museums on art, science and Theodor Geisel, the Springfield native who published dozens of children’s books under the name Dr. Seuss.
+Marshall Roy Field consists of a field with a baseball diamond in each corner.
+There’s also a playground and splash pad.
+It’s less than a 5-mile drive to downtown, where the Springfield Museums complex houses museums on art, science and Theodor Geisel, the Springfield native who published dozens of children’s books under the name Dr. Seuss.
 People also go downtown to see the Springfield Thunderbirds, a minor league hockey team affiliated with the St. Louis Blues, play at the MassMutual Center.

 Marshall Roy Park is right behind Pottenger Elementary School.